Artificial sweeteners are often the topic of heated debate.

 Summary Based on the current evidence, artificial sweeteners are unlikely to increase the risk of cancer in humans.

 Dental cavities — also known as caries or tooth decay — occur when the bacteria in your mouth ferment sugar.
 Acid is produced, which can damage tooth enamel.

 Unlike sugars, artificial sweeteners do not react with the bacteria in your mouth.
 This means they do not form acids or cause tooth decay (

 Research also shows that sucralose is less likely to cause tooth decay than sugar.

 The European Food Safety Authority (EFSA) states that all artificial sweeteners, when consumed in place of sugar, neutralize acid and help prevent tooth decay (28).

-Bottom Line: Artificial sweeteners, when consumed instead of sugar, decrease the likelihood of tooth decay.
+Summary Artificial sweeteners, when consumed instead of sugar, decrease the likelihood of tooth decay.